 We are subject to extensive laws and regulations concerning the discharge of materials into the environment and the remediation of chemical contamination.
 To satisfy such requirements, we must invest capital and make other expenditures on an on-going basis.
 We accrue for remediation obligations and adjust our accruals as information becomes available and circumstances develop.
 Those estimates may change substantially depending on various factors, including the nature and extent of contamination, appropriate remediation technologies, and regulatory approvals.
 When we accrue for environmental remediation liabilities, costs of future expenditures are not discounted to their present value, unless the amount and timing of the expenditures are fixed or reliably determinable.
 When environmental laws are deemed to impose joint and several liability for the costs of responding to contamination, information indicates that it is probable we have incurred a loss, and such amount is estimable, we accrue our allocable share of liability taking into account the number of parties participating, the ability of such counter-parties to pay their share of the costs, the volume and nature of the wastes involved, the nature of anticipated response actions, and the nature of our alleged connection to the contamination.
-The cost of environmental matters has not had a material adverse effect on our operations or financial condition or cash flows.
+The cost of environmental matters has not had a material adverse effect on our operations or financial condition in the past, and we are not currently aware of any conditions that, we believe, are likely to have a material adverse effect on our operations, financial condition or cash flows.